SUSE/suse-at-home/install/metalLB/README.md

 # Installing and Configuring Metal LB

 At the end of the Lab you will have:
-* MetalLB installed and configure
+* MetalLB installed and configured

 ### Prerequisites:

 - Kubernetes Cluster
-- K3s - traefik Disabled (see below for instructions)
+- K3s - traefik and klipper (servicelb) disabled (see below for instructions)

 ### K3s Installs Traefik 1.8) by default.
-You can stop Traefik from installing with '--disable=traefik' during your k3s install or delete the helm deployment
+You can stop Traefik from installing with '--disable=traefik' during your k3s install or delete the helm deployment.
+You also need to disable the service loadbalancer (klipper) using '--disable=servicelb'

   For Example

-    curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE=0644 sh -s - --disable=traefik
+    curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE=0644 sh -s - --disable=traefik --disable=servicelb

 # Install MetalLB